pmcgee-personal/shipstation-integration-toolkit/api/tracking/usps/README.md

 To provide real examples of what ShipStation API tracking endpoint returns for USPS shipments during its lifecycle.

-USPS tracking is the flow that sandbox does not reliably reproduce so there is no practical way to see these shapes without shipping a real parcel.
+USPS tracking statuses come from real parcel movement, so seeing each one normally means shipping something and waiting for it to happen.
 The fixtures here stand in for that, one file per scenario, so a receiver can be built and tested against every status without waiting on a live shipment.

 All fixtures in this folder were captured with `carrier_code` `stamps_com`, the carrier code USPS shipments report under.